lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 2. **consolidationEthAmountPerDayLimit (91,800 ETH)**
    This was calculated based on the current state of the network, including deposit queue and a buffer for potential DAO changes over a two-month period (37.3M + 3.2M + 3M).

-#### [VEBO] checkMaximumOfAmoutEthCalledToExitInReport
+#### [VEBO] checkMaximumOfAmountEthCalledToExitInReport

-This check verifies the maximum amount of ETH that can be sent within a single VEBO report based on the count of different type case multiplied by their weight.
+This check verifies the maximum amount of ETH that can be sent within a single VEBO report based on the count of different type cases multiplied by their weights.
 Under this check, we assume the weight of a 0x02-type validator falls within the range of 32 to 2048 ETH and can be adjusted based on risk tolerance.
 Taking all conditions into account, the current value for `maxEffectiveBalanceWeightWCType02` is set to 2048.

 ```
-сount_of_0x01_keys * maxEffectiveBalanceWeightWCType01 +
+count_of_0x01_keys * maxEffectiveBalanceWeightWCType01 +
 + count_of_0x02_keys * maxEffectiveBalanceWeightWCType02
 <= maxBalanceExitRequestedPerReportInEth
 ```